mlcommons/ck/ck2/README.md

 and extensible YAML/JSON meta descriptions similar to LEGO bricks.

-Such unified bricks can be shared with the community to make it easier to assemble very complex computational systems, connect them with existing DevOps and MLOps tools, continuously improve and optimize all components without breaking backwards compatibility.
+Such unified bricks can be shared with the community to make it easier to assemble very complex computational systems, connect them with existing DevOps and MLOps tools, continuously extend and optimize all components without breaking backwards compatibility.

 One of our long-term goal is to use CM to enable modular AI and automatically synthesize Pareto-efficient ML and AI Systems